 For full information about requirements, recommendations and exemptions due to medical or non-medical reasons, please visit Colorado Department of Health and Environment’s Immunization page.

-Vaccines required to enter child care
+Vaccines required to enter Child Care, Preschool

 - Hepatitis B.